Find us on Facebook

 - 4.Keep in mind that alcohol and swimming are a dangerous combination.

-- 5.Do not do diving in areas that you do not know the depth or the shape of the seabed or in areas with rocks and stones.
+- 5.Avoid diving in areas that you do not know the depth or the shape of the seabed or in areas with rocks and stones.

 - 6.Non-pushing and immerse other people in the sea.

-- 7.Do not swim when the weather is bad or there are large sea waves and strong currents.
+- 7.Avoid swimming, when the weather is bad or there are large sea waves and strong currents.

-- 8.Do not swim alone at night.
+- 8.Avoid swimming alone at night.
 Have a swimmer near you and always make sure that you have eye contact with him.

 - 9.If you feel chills or dizziness if you are afraid or feel cold immediately come out from the sea.